What are the non-modifiable risk factors of heart disease and how can you manage them? Experts from National Heart Centre Singapore (NHCS) explain.

 Risk for coronary heart disease varies with different ethnic groups.
 The likelihood of coronary heart disease is highest amongst South Asians in Singapore.
 Compared with the Chinese, South Asians are three times, and Malays are two times more likely to suffer from coronary heart disease.

 You can be at a higher risk of having heart disease if your immediate family members (parents, children, brothers and sisters) have a history of premature heart disease.
 Certain risk factors tend to run in some families.
 If there is a history of heart disease in the family, you should try very hard to control your other risk factors too.

 See next page for the

-modifiable risk factors for coronary heart disease.
+modifiable risk factors (risk factors you can control) for coronary heart disease.